 PURPOSE: This policy will assure that patrons have safe access to the building and that the library will be adequately staffed during the hours the public expects it to be open.

 BUILDING SAFETY: The library side and front walk must be kept free of snow and ice to maintain safe access to the library building.
-Under bad weather conditions, library Front Desk staff should monitor accessibility to entrances and sidewalk.
-Please contact front desk with any concerns and the correct measures will be done to provide building safety.
+Under bad weather conditions, library front desk staff should monitor accessibility to entrances and sidewalk.
+Please contact the front desk with any concerns and the correct measures will be taken to provide building safety.

-CLOSINGS AND CANCELLATIONS: The library will be closed to the public by the library director when safe access to the building cannot be maintained or when the director closes the library in response to a weather warning.
+CLOSINGS AND CANCELLATIONS: The library will be closed to the public by the library director when safe access to the building cannot be maintained or in response to a weather warning.
 Library programs will be cancelled in the event of a closing.

-Cancellations of library closings will be posted on the libraries web site, Facebook page and signs will be posted on the front library door.
+Cancellations and closings will be posted on the library web site, Facebook page, electronic sign, and signs will be posted on the front library door.